-- 7. Is a building or structure removed from its original location but which is significant primarily for architectural value, or which is the only surviving structure significantly associated with an historic person or event; - 8.
-Is a birthplace or grave of an historical figure of outstanding importance and is the only surviving structure or site associated with that person; - 9.
-Is a cemetery which derives its primary significance from age, from distinctive design features, or from association with historic events or cultural patterns; - 10.
-Is a reconstructed building that has been executed in an historically accurate manner on the original site; and - 11.
-Is a creative and unique example of folk architecture and design created by persons not formally trained in the architectural or design professions, and which does not fit into formal architectural or historical categories. - B. Any person may nominate a building, structure, site, object or district for inclusion in the Kelso Register of Historic Places.
+- B. Any person may nominate a building, structure, site, object or district for inclusion in the Kelso Register of Historic Places.
+Members of the Historic Preservation Commission or the commission as a whole may generate nominations.
 In its designation decision, the Commission shall consider the Kelso Historic Inventory and the Kelso Comprehensive Plan. - 1.
 In the case of individual properties, the designation shall include the UTM reference and all features interior and exterior and outbuildings which contribute to its designation. - 2.
 In the case of districts, the designation shall include description of the boundaries of the district; the characteristics of the district which justifies its designation; and a list of all properties including features, structures, sites and objects which contribute to the designation of the district. - 3.
-The Historic Preservation Commission shall consider the merits of the nomination in accordance with the provisions of this Chapter.
+The Historic Preservation Commission shall consider the merits of the nomination in accordance with the provisions of this Chapter., according to the criteria in Section 15.40.110 and according to the nomination review standards established in rules, at a public meeting.
+Adequate notice will be given to the public, the owner(s) and the authors of the nomination, if different, and lessees, if any, of the subject property prior to the public meeting according to standards for public meetings established in rules and in compliance with Chapter 42.30 RCW, Open Public Meetings Act.
+Such notice shall include publication in a newspaper of general circulation in Kelso, and posting of the property.
 If the Commission finds that the nominated property is eligible for the Kelso Register of Historic Places, the Commission shall make recommendation to the City Council that the property be listed in the register with owner's consent.
 Only properties with owner's consent shall be listed.
-The public, property owner(s) and the authors of the nomination, if different, and lessees, if any, shall be notified of the listing.
+The public, property owner(s) and the authors of the nomination, if different, and lessees, if any, shall be notified of the listing. - 6.
+Properties listed on the Kelso Register of Historic Places shall be recorded on official zoning records with an "HR" (for Historic Register) designation.
+This designation shall not change or modify the underlying zone classification.